 Cyclist Regulations

-- Earphones: At least one ear should be open to help you be aware of your surroundings.
+- Earphones – at least one ear should be open to help you be aware of your surroundings.
 This means headphones aren’t allowed while cycling, but you can put in one earphone if you need that music to keep your wattage up.

-- Lights: If your bicycle doesn’t have a light during the night hours or times of low visibility, a light must be attached to you.
+- Lights – if your bicycle doesn’t have a light during the night hours or times of low visibility, a light must be attached to you.

 What Are the Regulations for E-bikes vs. Regular Bicycles?